Anshuman-37/Machine_Learning_MatLab/README.md

-# UNIVERSITY OF NOTTINGHAM MACHINE LEARNIGN COMP 3009 COURSEWORK.
+# UNIVERSITY OF NOTTINGHAM MACHINE LEARNING COMP 3009 COURSEWORK.

 This repository is for educational purposes for the students of Univeristy of Nottingham for the Course : Machine Learning COMP3009.
 This repo will contain matlab code for the coursework assigned to the Group 51.